 - With the miter saw set to 0 degrees, make a straight cut to create the butt joint where the end of the moulding will be flush against the wall in the corner.
 It’s this butt joint that a piece of coped moulding will fit against.

-- This simple cut is how to cut crown moulding to be used in between crown moulding corner blocks, as described below.
+- This simple cut is to be used in between crown moulding corner blocks, as described below.

 Scarf joints are used to connect two pieces of crown moulding when the wall is longer than a single piece of the trim.
 Two pieces are cut at opposing 45-degree angles and overlap to create a splice.